Pregnant mom reading to her daughter

-The mission of the Perinatal Hepatitis B Prevention Program is to increase identification and treatment of women, their infants, and household contacts that are positive for the hepatitis B virus.
-The ultimate goal, of course, is to eliminate perinatal (during pregnancy) hepatitis B virus infection in Utah.
+The mission of the Perinatal hepatitis B prevention program is to increase the identification and treatment of women, their infants, and household contacts who are positive for the hepatitis B virus.
+The ultimate goal is to eliminate perinatal (during pregnancy) hepatitis B virus infection in Utah.

-The program provides case management and follow-up for pregnant women and their infants who are positive for the hepatitis B virus.
-Infants and all household members can receive free hepatitis B vaccine and blood testing after receipt of the vaccine.
+The program provides case management and follow-up for pregnant women who are positive for the hepatitis B virus to help prevent their infants from being infected.

 Prenatal testing for the hepatitis B surface antigen (HBsAg) is recommended for all pregnant women to identify newborns at risk for perinatal hepatitis B virus infection.
 This testing should be conducted during an early prenatal visit in every pregnancy.